-Our firm was retained by the Rainbow District School Board (RDSB) to design a new elementary school and daycare on the site of the old MacLeod Public School in Sudbury, Ontario.
-Housing approximately 600 students, the school contains 22 classrooms, four early childhood development classrooms, a special needs classroom, a double-sized gymnasium with an operable partition, a full-sized stage, music room, art rooms, library, and staff/admin areas.
-Classrooms are equipped with state-of-the-art audio/video capabilities, including smart-board presentation systems and computer integration.
-The site was designed to separate bus and automobile traffic, and includes a garden, natural play structures, an outdoor classroom, and a full-sized soccer pitch.
+J.L.
+Richards & Associates Limited (JLR) was retained by the Rainbow District School Board (RDSB) to design a new elementary school and daycare facility on the site of the old MacLeod Public School in Sudbury, Ontario.
+The 60,000 ft2 school houses approximately 600 students.
+The project included 22 classrooms, four early childhood development classrooms, an inclusive classroom, a double-sized gymnasium with an operable partition, a full-sized stage, music room, art rooms, library, and staff/admin areas.
+All classrooms are equipped with state-of-the-art audio/video capabilities, including smart-board presentation systems and computer integration.
+The site was designed to separate bus and automobile traffic, and includes a garden, natural play structures, an outdoor classroom, and a full-sized soccer field.

-The building meets several sustainable design goals, including in-slab hydronic heating, high-efficiency HVAC systems, exterior solar shading devices, a high performance building envelope, zero ZOC emitting materials, and the infrastructure to accept roof-mounted solar panels.
-Our team worked closely with the RDSB to create a simple design that yielded low tender prices, allowing the Board to add items to the project scope.
+The building meets several sustainable design goals, including in-slab hydronic heating, high efficiency HVAC systems, exterior solar shading devices, a high performance building envelope, zero volatile organic compound (VOC) emitting materials, and the infrastructure to accept roof-mounted solar panels.
+The JLR team worked closely with the RDSB to create a simple design that yielded low tender prices, allowing the RDSB to add items to the project scope.
 As a result, the project was completed on time and under budget.